East Gippsland Water Native Vegetation and Habitat Creation Grants

-*Announcing projects to receive funding*
+Projects to receive funding in Round 1

 - Anglican Earthcare Gippsland – The Abbey Raymond Island Revegetation Project